dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

     Joints with no angular DOF will not  have the methods related to the angular motors.
 Similarly, joints with no linear DOF will not  have the methods related to the linear motors.
 Joints with several angular or linear DOF will have those methods with an index appended to their name, e.g., the `.enable_angular_motor_1()` method of an universal joint will enable a motor for its first angular DOF.

 ## Joint constraints
 Joint constraints implement the constraints-based approach.
-The following table summarizes the types corresponding to the joints mentioned on at the beginning of this chapter:
+The following table summarizes the types corresponding to the joints mentioned at the beginning of this chapter:

 | Joint name | Joint constraint type on **nphysics** |
 |------------|---------|